azureuse7/public_code/09-Ansible/01-SSH and Setup.md

 # To generta a ssh key
-ssh-keygen -t ed25519 -C "gautam default"
+ssh-keygen -t ed25519 -C "gagan default"

 - it asks where to save the key
 - Press enter